 The CFR runs several student programs to develop students’ understanding of the theology and practice of reconciliation.
 These include workshops, trainings, pilgrimages, and conferences.
 Faculty also teach a number of courses related to reconciliation.

-The CFR, working not only in the United States but also in international settings, has developed programs that bring together Christian leaders in real-world situations of pain and conflict to discern ways to bring about reconciliation and healing.
+The CFR, working not only in the United States but also in international settings, has developed programs that bring Christians from across the world to specific regions that have experienced pain and conflict.
+Together, they share theological scholarship and build relationships in order to discern ways to bring about reconciliation.
 International programs include:

 Summer Institute for Reconciliation

 The CFR also sponsors the annual Summer Institute for Reconciliation that brings scholars, students, community members, church leaders, and leaders of faith-based organizations to campus for an intensive weeklong institute on reconciliation.
 The program combines plenary speakers, seminars, and ecumenical worship to create a space to grow together as scholars and practitioners of reconciliation.